-- The student's full name, if known, plus any nicknames. - Any known contact information such as cell phone number, home phone, class schedule, residence address.
-The date, time and location the student was last seen. - The name and contact information of the person making the missing student report. - General information about the suspected missing student (e.g. appearance, clothing, employment, friends, vehicle, etc.) - Any concerns about changes in behavior or mental health or substance abuse.
+The student's full name, if known, plus any nicknames.

+Any known contact information such as cell phone number, home phone, class schedule, residence address.

+The date, time and location the student was last seen.

+The name and contact information of the person making the missing student report.

+General information about the suspected missing student (e.g. appearance, clothing, employment, friends, vehicle, etc.)

+Any concerns about changes in behavior or mental health or substance abuse.

-Upon obtaining as much information as possible, the Security Officer or Campus Director will notify the Vice President for Student and Academic Affairs and the Director of Environmental Health, Safety & Security who will oversee the investigation of the missing student report.
+Upon obtaining as much information as possible, the Security Officer or Campus Director will notify the Vice President for Student and Academic Affairs and University Police Department Northern Command who will oversee the investigation of the missing student report.